 And right in the very heart of the city is Nagayoshi Museum, which displays exhibits of modern art that frequently change, keeping the museum fresh and exciting for return visitors.

 Nagoya Station is easy to reach by train from Kyoto.

 READ MORE: Here’s our list of the best things to do in Nagoya.

+This is another one of the top day trips from Kyoto.
 You may not know Miyajima by name, but you certainly do to look at it.